 3) Keep things ordered

-Make sure bills and other correspondence between you and your supplier is stored chronologically, so that it's easy to find a specific document or email if you need it.
+Make sure bills and other correspondence between you and your supplier are stored chronologically, so that it's easy to find a specific document or email if you need it.

 4) Money talks

-If you get into a financial dispute, such as billing mistakes, you can use bank statements can add credibility to your claims.
+If you get into a financial dispute, such as billing mistakes, you can use bank statements to add credibility to your claims.

 5) Log your calls